You’ll never forget your first platypus encounter. It’s a magical moment when this strange and adorable creature emerges from ripples in the water.

 The platy-project

-That’s where you can help.
+That’s where you come in.
 There are places within the platypus’ range where sightings have never been recorded, or where they haven’t been seen for a long time.
 These are our biggest gaps in knowledge.

 You can help researchers fill these gaps by visiting priority areas, looking for platypuses, and uploading your findings to the University of New South Wales’ platypus sighting database.